rackerlabs/support-how-to/content/how-to/cloud-servers/linux-out-of-memory-killer/index.md

 #### Option 3: Exempt a process

 This option comes with a cautionary note.
-Exempting processes can, in some circumstances, cause unintended behavior changes, which lagely depend on the system and resource configurations.
+Exempting processes can, in some circumstances, cause unintended behavior changes, which largely depend on the system and resource configurations.
 If the kernel cannot kill a process using a large amount of memory, it will start killing other available processes.
 This can include processes that also might be important